-Redundant computations in call-by-name can also be avoided with more sophisticated implementations: if we used directed acyclic graphs (DAGs) instead of trees to represent terms, then redundancies such as in $\lambda x.(x\ x\ x\ x\ x\ x\ x)$ can be avoided.
+Redundant computations in call-by-name can also be avoided with more sophisticated implementations: if used a directed acyclic graph (DAG) instead of tree to represent terms, then redundancies such as in $\lambda x.(x \ x \ x \ x \ x \ x)$ can be avoided.
 The main difficulty in implementing call-by-name is that we must delay computation until it's actually needed.
 This means we can't just pass a value to a function, but must pass unexecuted code to a function.
-Furthermore, the code must carry the environment under which it's defined in order to be executed correctly: it's called a closure.
+Furthermore, the code must carry whatever information it needs in order to be executed correctly.

 Most conventional languages use call-by-value.
 A notable exception is Haskell.
 Some newer languages (Scala) now allow functions to be defined to use either call-by-value or call-by-name.
-Most conventional languages also do not reduce terms that are hidden inside λ abstractions: that is, in $(\lambda x.(\lambda y.y)\ x)A$, the beta-redex inside the λx term, $(\lambda y.y)\ x$ is not evaluated until the outer redex is reduced first.
+Most conventional languages also do not reduce terms that are hidden inside λ abstractions: that is, in $(\lambda x.(\lambda y.y) x)A$, the beta-redex inside the λx term, $(\lambda y.y) x$ is not evaluated until the outer redex is reduced first.
 In other words, we don't evaluate a function until it's passed all of its arguments.
 Also, certain built-in constructs must use call-by-name.
-If we think of ifelse as a function of three arguments then under call-by-value (ifelse c a b) will evaluate both a and b regardless of the truth value of a, and it is clearly not how we want if-else to behave.
+If we think of ifelse as a function of three arguments then under callby-value (ifelse c a b) will evaluate both a and b regardless of the truth value of a, and it this is clearly not how we want if-else to behave.
 Thus, from a practical perspective, the IFELSE combinator we defined earlier can only be used with call-by-name.
 Thus in most conventional languages, constructs such as if-else (and short-circuited booleans) are implemented as special constructs and not just as built-in functions.

-To simulate the effect of call-by-name in the call-by-value setting of conventional languages, we have to encapsulate b and c, the terms that cannot be evaluated eagerly, inside vacuous λ -abstractions:
+To simulate the effect of call-by-name in the call-by-value setting of conventional languages, we have to encapsulate b and c, the terms that cannot be evaluated eagerly, inside dummy λ -abstractions:

-• $$ifelse = \lambda c \lambda a \lambda b.(c \ a \ b) \ I$$
+• $ifelse = \lambda c \lambda a \lambda b.(c \ a \ b) \ I$

 Instead of calling (IFELSE C A B), we call (ifelse C ($\lambda x.A$) ($\lambda x.B$)).
 Here, x is assumed to not appear free in A or B (alpha-convert otherwise).
-The dummy (vacuous) λx delays the evaluation of A and B. They are not evaluated until (c a b) is applied to I.
+The dummy (vacuous) λx delays the evaluation of A and B. They are not evaluated until ($c \ a \ b$) is applied to I.